HDAimperial/HDAimperial.github.io/index.md

 - Revise the second term lectures such that there are some baby steps leading to the big equations
 - Summer quarter advice - make sure they have data you want to work with.
 - Advice for the thesis: get your references and stuff organised and maybe don’t wait too much before writing some stuff.

+## Frequently Asked Questions <a name="FAQ"></a>

+### 1. Do you have any suggestions for finding accommodation in London?

+When searching for accommodation, take note of the campus where most of your classes will be delivered.
+The MSc Health Data Analytics and Machine Learning course is based at the St Mary’s Campus in Paddington, West London.
+However, some of your classes will take place at the Charing Cross Campus in Hammersmith and South Kensington Campus and White City.

+For additional information on accommodation, visit the [Imperial College Accommodation website.](https://www.imperial.ac.uk/students/accommodation/)

 #### Acknowlegdements